William Templeton (British politician)

 William Paterson Templeton (8 November 1876 – 4 July 1938) was a Scottish Unionist Party politician.
+He was a member of the Orange Order.

+A native of Camlachie, Glasgow, Templeton was a wood turner by trade.
+Before entering Parliament, Templeton was the first organising secretary of the Unionist Workers' League and a speaker for the Tariff Reform League.

 He contested Ross and Cromarty in 1911 and sat as Member of Parliament for Banffshire from 1924 until 1929.
-He was unsuccessful in Glasgow Shettleston at a 1930 by-election, and sat for Coatbridge from 1931 until 1935.
+He was unsuccessful in Glasgow Shettleston at a 1930 by-election and sat for Coatbridge from 1931 until 1935.